allnulled/mongrator/README.md

    - an `up` asynchronous method
    - a `down` asynchronous method

-By being an `async`hronous method, it means that it must return a `Promise`.
+By being an *asynchronous* method, it means that it must return a `Promise`.

 The default template file looks like this: